dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Initialize .NET MAUI

 .NET MAUI must be initialized before a native app project can construct a .NET MAUI control.
 Choosing when to initialize it primarily depends on when it's most convenient in your app flow - it could be performed at startup or just before a .NET MAUI control is constructed.
-The approach outlined here is to initialize .NET MAUI at app startup.
+The approach outlined here is to initialize .NET MAUI when the app's initial UI is created.

 Typically, the pattern for initializing .NET MAUI in a native app project is as follows: